Mortgage repayment – definition, reasons, factors

 If you use your free capital to repay your mortgage, this money is not available for other purposes.
 In particular, it cannot be invested to obtain a return.
 The amount of return you miss out on will depend on your personal risk tolerance.

 Hold onto liquid assets instead of repaying a mortgage

 Freely available capital can offer security, especially if you plan on renovating your home or retiring soon.
-After all, no one can guarantee that you can increase your mortgage once you have repaid it.
+After all, no one can guarantee that you can increase your mortgage once you have repaid it and that the assets tied up in the mortgage will be converted into liquid funds.
 If you choose not to repay your mortgage, you can cover the financing of renovation with your own funds.

-Furthermore, older people in particular are sometimes glad if they have saved up money that can be used to supplement a small pension.
-So it is rarely worth trying to achieve a debt-free house and completely repay your mortgage.
+Older people in particular are sometimes glad if they have saved up money that can be used to supplement a small pension.
+That's why it's not always worth trying to achieve a debt-free house and completely repay the mortgage.